-Inter-city transport in India may not be the fastest or the most comfortable in the world, but it’s cheap, goes more or less everywhere, and generally gives you the option of train or bus, sometimes plane, and occasionally even boat.
+Inter-city transport in India may not be the fastest or the most comfortable in the world, but it’s cheap and goes more or less everywhere.
+You generally have the option of train or bus, sometimes plane, and occasionally even boat.
 Transport around town comes in even more permutations, ranging in Kolkata, for example, from human-pulled rickshaws to a state-of-the-art metro system.

 Whether you’re on road or rail, public transport or your own vehicle, India offers the chance to try out some classics: narrow-gauge railways, steam locomotives, the Ambassador car and the Enfield Bullet motorbike – indeed some people come to India for these alone.